-Our board met seven times and acted by written consent one time in 2021.
+Our board met ten times and acted by written consent six times in 2022.
 The non-management directors, all of whom are independent, met regularly in executive sessions at the conclusion of regularly scheduled board meetings and at such other board and committee meetings as desired by the independent directors.
-During 2021, with the exception of Mr. Bakish, each of our directors attended at least 75 percent of the total number of meetings of the board of directors and all committees of the board of directors on which he or she served.
+During 2022, with the exception of Ms. Munson, each of our directors attended at least 75 percent of the total number of meetings of the board of directors and all committees of the board of directors on which they served.

 While we encourage our directors to attend our annual meetings of stockholders, we do not have a policy requiring their attendance.
-All of our then-serving directors attended our 2021 annual meeting of stockholders.
+All of our current directors attended our 2022 annual meeting of stockholders.